vsrinivas/fuchsia/the-book/sandboxing.md

 contained in an archive (i.e., a [FAR](../glossary.md#FAR)).
 As the package manager evolves, these details are likely to change.

-An application run from an archive is given access to two namespaces by default:
+An component run from an archive is given access to two namespaces by default:

- * `/svc`, which is a bundle of services from the environment in which the application runs.
+ * `/svc`, which is a bundle of services from the environment in which the component runs.
- * `/pkg`, which is a read-only view of the archive containing the application.
+ * `/pkg`, which is a read-only view of the archive containing the component.

-A typical application will interact with a number of services from `/svc` in order to play some useful role in the system.
+A typical component will interact with a number of services from `/svc` in order to play some useful role in the system.

 The `far` command-line tool can be used to inspect packages installed on the